-- 2.1.3 The head of quality control should be adequately trained and experienced in the field of quality control.
-He should be given full authority and responsibility in all quality control duties such as establishment, verification and implementation of all quality control procedures.
-He should have the authority to designate/assign when appropriate, personnel, to approve starting materials, intermediates, bulk and finished products that meet the specification or to reject those which do not conform to the relevant specification or which were not manufactured in accordance with approved procedures and under the defined conditions. - 2.1.4 The responsibilities and authority of key personnel should be clearly defined. - 2.1.5 An adequate number of trained personnel should be appointed to execute direct supervision in each section of the production and the quality control unit.
+- 2.1.1 The organisational structure of the company shall be such that the production and the quality control sections are headed by different persons, neither of whom shall be responsible to the other. - 2.1.2 The head of production should be adequately trained and experienced in cosmetic manufacturing. - He should have authority and responsibilities to manage production of products covering operations, equipment, production personnel, production areas and records. - 2.1.3 The head of quality control should be adequately trained and experienced in the field of quality control.
+He should be given full authority and responsibility in all quality control duties such as establishment, verification and implementation of all quality control procedures. should have the authority to designate/ assign when appropriate, personnel, to approve starting materials, intermediates, bulk and finished products that meet the specification or to reject those which do not conform to relevant specification or which the were not manufactured in accordance with approved procedures and under the defined conditions. - 2.1.4 The responsibilities and authority of key personnel should be clearly defined. - 2.1.5 An adequate number of trained personnel should be appointed to execute direct supervision in each section of the production and the quality control unit.